 To streamline integration across the board, many businesses are now embracing unified communications (UC) — a strategy that involves consolidating disparate text, voice, video, fax, presence, and mobility services into one centralized and web-based hub.

-UC can be fully hosted in the cloud or set up as a hybrid cloud by leveraging an edge device as part of your network.
+UC can be fully hosted in the cloud or set up as an on-premises cloud by leveraging an edge device as part of your network.

 How UC Can Help During A Transition